Vicki Ellis, Executive Director

 Vicki received her Bachelor’s degree from The Ohio State University and holds a Masters Degree in Social Work from the University of Pennsylvania.
 She counts her social work training and longstanding involvement with her neighborhood school as critical in her understanding of what makes schools and communities work.

-Ayana Lewis, Esq., Assistant Director
+Ayana Lewis, Esq., Executive Director

 Prior to joining the District, Ayana worked as a litigation attorney at Morgan, Lewis and Bockius LLP, where she also represented abused and neglected children as a volunteer child advocate.
 Prior to attending law school, Ayana served as program coordinator and retention specialist for the Harlem Children’s Zone’s (HCZ) College Success Office.
 At HCZ, Ayana worked to develop retention programs for at-risk students to ensure their successful integration into, and graduation from, higher education institutions.